-You are a huge fan of your team.
-You don’t miss a game, and by memory alone you can recite their starting line up for the last 5 years.
+You’re a huge fan of your team.
+You don’t miss a game, and by memory alone you can recite their starting lineup for the last 5 years.
 However, your enthusiasm for the team isn’t the only thing in your life that you’re passionate about.
-Zoom out so that you can start looking at the other things in your life that you value.
+Zooming out helps put things back into perspective, and helps you focus on other things in your life that you value.

-During this exercise, list the things in your life that are going well, and ignore any areas that are not going well (If you’re feeling depressed, you’ll have a tendency to focus on the things that are not going well.
+To practice zooming out, list things in your life that aren’t related to the sports team, specifically things that are going well.
+For the moment, ignore any areas that are not going well (If you’re feeling depressed, you’ll have a tendency to focus on things that are not going well.
 Fight this!)

 List things that bring you happiness.
 Examples: where you live, the season of the year, your favorite movie, your friends, your family, your health, your job, even OTHER sports teams that you’re crazy about (isn’t there a new season just getting started)?

 As you ‘zoom out’ you’ll begin to see that the sports event is a relatively small part of your life’s big picture, and it shouldn’t have any power over how you feel.